 Saturday Registration Opens: 8:30 am

-NEW: Saturday Sled Judging will begin as soon as the sleds enter the complex.
+NEW: Saturday Sled Judging will begin as soon as the sleds enter the complex and are set up.

 Awards will be announced at the Awards Luncheon on Saturday – Lunch tickets sold separately.